A public-health reference

 Tremetol

-Tremetol — a ketone alcohol that suppresses the mitochondrial enzyme citrate synthase — passes unchanged through cattle into milk and into the fat of cull-cow ground beef.
+Tremetol — a furanoid ketone activated by cytochrome P450 to a reactive metabolite that disrupts mitochondrial energy metabolism — passes unchanged through cattle into milk and into the fat of cull-cow ground beef.
 Cumulative, fat-soluble, never on standard toxicology screens.
 Historically called milk sickness; the chronic low-dose presentation was called the Slows.

 Honey